-The 2020 Jeep Renegade is an SUV that’s meant for adventures.
-The automaker claims that the newest models offer “fun on four wheels.”
-On the other hand, customers seem to spend all their time at the dealership dealing with a failing electrical system, a malfunctioning engine, a defective powertrain and bad service brakes.
+The 2020 Jeep Renegade is an SUV that’s designed for adventure.
+The automaker maintains that the newest models offer “fun on four wheels.”
+On the other hand, customers whose vehicles stall, engines shut off, or transmissions malfunction aren’t having fun at all.

 2020 Jeep Renegade Complaint Summary